metalevel-tech/joker-ai/README.md

 It's interesting and maybe side effect, but when you use a Cloudflare tunnel for local development, you can use `pnpm dev` and it have no problems to access the bindings.

+You may need to run `pnpm preview:worker` frs in order to get the bindings working, and then you can run `pnpm dev` for local development..

 ## References

 - <https://opennext.js.org/cloudflare/get-started>